input-output-hk/marlowe-cardano/marlowe/best-practices.md

 #### Ensure that the initial value in the contract contains sufficient lovelace.

 Use the `marlowe-cli run analyze --minimum-utxo` analysis to compute the worst-case scenario for value ever held in the contract.
-If that violates the [minimum UTxO requirement](#minimum-utxo-requirement), then increase the lovelace in initially accounts when the contract is created and re-run the analysis.
+If that violates the [minimum UTxO requirement](#minimum-utxo-requirement), then increase the lovelace in the initial accounts when the contract is created and re-run the analysis.
 Simply increasing the initial total lovelace is not always sufficient for Marlowe contracts that employ complex payment logic such as payments of `AvailableMoney` or payments that generate static-analysis warnings, *so it is critically important to rerun the analysis after adjusting initial lovelace in the contract's state.*

 #### Avoid contracts that use an excessive number of native token types.